Wondering how to save money on accommodation in Australia?

 Each host will post an advert on Trustedhousesitters, which state what they’re looking for in a pet sitter.
 Some will ask the Housesitter to walk the dog 1-2 times a day; others might ask for some house and gardening work too.
 The tasks required will depend largely on how long the owner will be away on the holiday.

-This type of pet agreement will suit couples and those working remotely, as the majority of houses have Wi-Fi, so the even the most workaholic digital nomads can still get their job done around looking after the pets.
+This type of pet agreement will suit couples and those working remotely, as the majority of houses have Wi-Fi, so the even the most workaholic digital nomads can still get their work done while keeping a close eye on the pets.

 If you’re looking for different style of travel and don’t mind dogs or cats, then I recommend this is something you should try at least once.

-Another working website is wwoofinternational.org, where backpackers and travellers complete farm work in exchange for accommodation.
+Another working website offing a work/accommodation exchange is wwoofinternational.org, where backpackers and travellers can complete farm work in exchange for lodgings.

 Recommended for 7+ days.